Travel Policy

 In-state hotels may provide a tax discount or waive taxes for University Travelers.
 The hotel needs an approved Tax Waiver Fee form as proof of traveling on University business.
 Waving of such fees is at the hotel's discretion.

 The International lodging nightly amounts are determined by the US Office of Allowances.
 For lodging nightly allowance, select the appropriate location and see the Maximum Lodging Rate column.
-Although the site reference the amount as a per diem, this is a do not exceed amount.
-Cal Poly will reimburse actuals.
+When expensing, actual expenses require receipts, per diem do not require receipts.

 Back to top